KxSystems/docs-v1/docs/platform/index.md

 [_Dashboards for Kx_](http://code.kx.com/platform/dashboards)
 offers an easy-to-use, yet powerful drag-and-drop interface to allow creators to build dashboards without the need for programming experience.

-!!! info "Sign in"
-    The User Guides are for Platform customers.
-    (Kx Systems provides credentials to follow the links.)

 ## Stream for Kx